Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

 ~~~

 The elements of `owned_proofs` and `contact_proofs` correspond one-to-one with
-the elements of `owned_keys` and `contact_keys`.
+the elements of `owned_labels` and `contact_labels`.
 Each `MonitorProof` in
-`contact_proofs` is meant to convince the user that the key they looked up is
+`contact_proofs` is meant to convince the user that the label they looked up is
 still properly included in the log and has not been surreptitiously concealed.
 Each `MonitorProof` in `owned_proofs` conveys the same guarantee that no past
 lookups have been concealed, and also proves that `MonitorProof.version` is the
-most recent version of the key.
+most recent version of the label.

 The `version` field of a `MonitorProof` contains the version that was used for
-computing the binary ladder, and therefore the highest version of the key that
+computing the binary ladder, and therefore the highest version of the label that
 will be proven to exist.
 The `vrf_proofs` field contains VRF proofs for
-different versions of the search key, starting at the first version that's
+different versions of the label, starting at the first version that's
-different between the binary ladders for `MonitorKey.highest_version` and
+different between the binary ladders for `MonitorLabel.highest_version` and
 `MonitorProof.version`.

 The `steps` field of a `MonitorProof` contains the proofs required to update the